 "Churchill has a highly active Music society, excellent rehearsal and recording facilities, and a great amount of support available for musicians, particularly in the form of instrumental/vocal bursaries.
 As for the academic side, the relatively small number of Music students means that you always receive a good amount of personal attention - and you don't need to worry about competition for library books either."

 The College Director of Studies (DoS) is responsible for your academic welfare: this includes guiding you through your degree, keeping an eye on your progress, and helping you with any problems that you encounter in your studies.
 Our Music DoS is Delphine Mordey.
 Delphine completed her BA and Master of Studies in Music at St Peter's College, Oxford, before studying for a PhD at King’s College, Cambridge, specialising in late-nineteenth-century French music.
 She'd be happy to answer your queries or to meet with you at any time.

-If you want to read Music, you should be taking A Level Music and/or ABRSM Grade 8 Theory (noting that Music Technology cannot substitute for either of these).
-Your other A Levels can be in almost any subject, whether from arts or sciences.
+If you want to read Music, you should be taking A Level / IB Higher Level Music and/or ABRSM Grade 8 Music Theory.
+Your other A Levels / IB Higher Levels can be in almost any subject, whether from arts or sciences.
 The main qualities we want to see in you are your interest in the intellectual study of Music, and your flexibility to approach musical studies from a wide variety of directions.